 Pregnancy Exercise Guidelines – the Do’s & Don’ts

-ACOG, the American College of Obstetricians and Gynecologists, ACSM, the American College of Sports Medicine) provide this general guideline for exercise during pregnancy: in uncomplicated pregnancies, women with or without a previously sedentary lifestyle should be encouraged to participate in aerobic and strength-conditioning exercises as part of a healthy lifestyle.
+ACOG (American Congress of Obstetricians and Gynecologists) & ACSM (American College of Sports Medicine) provide this general guideline for exercise during pregnancy: in uncomplicated pregnancies, women with or without a previously sedentary lifestyle should be encouraged to participate in aerobic and strength-conditioning exercises as part of a healthy lifestyle.

 Beginners: According to SOGC/CSEP if you are a beginner you should start with 15 min 3x/week and work up to 30 min 4x/week.
 You can this by walking, swimming or yoga.

 Intermediate: If you exercise moderately you should continue.

 Advanced: If you are an avid exerciser you need to listen to the next section.
 But overall you pre-pregnancy intensity should not increase.

 Safety: Exercise should adapt to the changes in weight distribution, balance and coordination (ACSM 2010).
 This is why Trimester-Specific exercise is important.